Protean

 San Francisco: Protean Press, 1995.
 Edition of 50.

 Printed in Univers type on Mohawk Superfine and bound in blue cloth over boards with red Moriki endpapers.
+Title calligraphy and marks by Ann Miller.

 Written and printed by Terry Horrigan following a visit to the famous gateway island.
 This slim volume gives a brief history of the principal immigrant receiving station for the U.S. including a description of how people were processed for entry, plus a list of some pertinent legislation.
 A foldout spread of runelike, chalk markings that medical inspectors used to designate a person's apparent health is visually compelling and haunting.
 Though not the final word on whether someone would be admitted to the country, these letters were placed on the lapel if, after a cursory examination, the person was suspected of having any "contagious disease, mental disability or physical affliction that might cause an individual to become a public charge."